 Money you inherit is generally not subject to the federal income tax.
 If you inherit a $100,000 certificate of deposit, for example, the $100,000 is not taxable.
 Only interest on it from the time you become the owner is taxed.
 If you receive interest that accrued but was not paid prior to the owner's death, however, it is considered income in respect of a decedent and is taxable on your return.

-Inherited IRAs and retirement accounts.
-A major exception to the general rule that inheritances are not subject to the income tax -- and one that is taking on more and more importance -- is that money in IRAs, company retirement plans, including 401(k)s and 403(b)s, and annuities is treated as income in respect of a decedent and therefore taxed to the heir.
+A major exception to the general rule that inheritances are income-tax free — and one that is taking on more and more importance — is that money in IRAs, company retirement plans, including 401(k)s and 403(b)s, and annuities is treated as income in respect of a decedent and therefore taxed to the heir.